Your Comprehensive Guide to DUI Convictions in California

 • 0.04% or higher when the driver has a commercial driver’s license (CDL)

-A DUI conviction means that you were driving while under the influence of any substance that might impair your judgment or reaction time.
+A DUI conviction means that you were driving under the influence of any substance that might impair your judgment or reaction time.
 These include:

 • Alcohol